-cWatch best website security service delivers robust website protection from hackers – while it helps you stay calm when online.
+cWatch best website security services deliver robust website protection from hackers – while it helps you stay calm when online.
 It does not just stop with protection but helps in scanning the website to remove malware instantly.
-It is the best website security software that delivers state-of-the-art protection techniques to ensure SMB website security from simple to complex threat landscape.
-It ensures early threat detection, instant solution and sophisticated preventive measures.
+It is the Best Website Security Software that delivers state-of-the-art protection techniques to ensure SMB website security from simple to complex threat landscapes.
+It ensures early threat detection, instant solution, and sophisticated preventive measures.

-As a managed security services provider, it also offers a 24/7 SOC (security operations center), employed with the best website security experts who are equipped and experienced with the readiness to provide support for implementing and monitoring the platform, and also for investigating incidents and providing quick response and hence suitable for website security for SMB websites.
+As a managed security services provider, it also offers a 24/7 SOC (security operations center),employed with the best website security services experts who are equipped and experienced with the readiness to provide support for implementing and monitoring the platform, and also for investigating incidents and providing quick response and hence suitable for website security services for SMB websites.
 The website is hosted and secured by Comodo Content Delivery Network (CDN).

-cWatch Pro provides web security services on Security Information and Event Management offering real time threat and breach protection, Advanced persistent threat identification, Incident management and emediation, anomaly search and detection, while cWatch Basic does not support that service.
+cWatch Pro provides web security services on Security Information and Event Management offering real-time threat and breach protection, Advanced persistent threat identification, Incident management and remediation, and anomaly search and detection, while cWatch Basic does not support that service.

-There are slightly over 1.9 billion websites on the internet and one-third of the world population visiting these websites every day.
+There are slightly over 1.9 billion websites on the internet and one-third of the world population visits these websites every day.

-With the large number of people visiting websites, it is important for website owners to ensure that their websites are secure places for their visitors.
+With the large number of people visiting websites, website owners need to ensure that their websites are secure places for their visitors.
 Data on internet security has shown that over 50,000 websites get attacked every day.

 1. Enhance customer trust